altef/logipar/haxelib/readme.md

 # Haxelib packaging

-Remamber to update the version number and release notes.
+Remember to update the version number and release notes.

 To package for haxelib: `python package.py`